 The special issue is split into two parts, each one containing 4 papers.
 The first part concerns evaluation campaigns, experimental collections, the way they are built, and the methodology we adopt to analyse the experimental results from the perspective of the challenges posed by reproducibility.
 The second part deals with tools and infrastructures to ease the reproducibility of experiments in IR.

-Several of the articles included in this part of the special issue refer in one form or another to the organisation of evaluation campaigns, investigating possible improvements of the methods currently applied.
+Several of the articles included in this part of the special issue refer in one form or another to infrastructures and tools to ease running experiments and support their reproducibility.